 Step 3.
 NWDAF request to subscribe session related information and request to forward packets.

 Editor’s Note: For collecting packets from UPF to SMF, the forwarding mechanism is defined in clause 5.8.2.5.2 of TS 23.501.
-It is FFS, how expose SMF the forwarded packets to NWDAF
+It is FFS, how to direct the SMF forwarded packets to the NWDAF and how many packets are needed to be collected.
 Step 4.
 A NWDAF extracts the application traffic characteristics.

 Step 5.
 NWDAF notifies the analytic to the NEF with outputs defined in Table 6.X.3-1

+Editor’s Note: It is FFS how NEF assigns PFD ID and maps it with Application ID.